Skip to Main Content

 What wildlife is available in Brazil?

+Here is what that looks like on the ground.
 Brazil hosts extraordinary wildlife including jaguars and giant river otters in the Pantanal, Amazon river dolphins and hyacinth macaws in the Amazon basin, capybaras, toco toucans, maned wolves in the Cerrado, and golden lion tamarins in Atlantic Forest reserves.
 We know where and when to find specific species.

 Do you have specialized wildlife crews?